stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 By default, TF works with the main copy of the resources for a module.
 This means that it uses the `default` workspace.

-To work with another copy of the resources, set the variable `TFT_EDITION`.
+To work with another copy of the resources, we set the variable `TFT_EDITION`.
 The tooling then sets the active workspace to match the variable `TFT_EDITION` and sets the tfvar `tft_edition` to the same value.
 If a workspace with that name does not already exist, it will automatically be created.
 To remove a workspace, first run the `destroy` task to terminate the copy of the resources that it manages, and then run the `forget` task to delete the stored state.

-You can set the variable `TFT_EDITION` to any string.
+You can use any string for the variable `TFT_EDITION`.
 For example, you can configure your CI system to set the variable `TFT_EDITION` with values that are based on branch names.

 You do not set `TFT_EDITION` for tests.
 The example test in the unit template includes code to automatically set the value of `tft_edition` to a random string with the prefix `tt`.
 This is because we need to use a pattern for `tft_edition` that guarantees a unique value for every test run.
 You can change this to use a different format in the `tft_edition` identifier for your tests.